If Scallops Could Fly

 There you have it.
 Hopefully you will never humiliate yourself by mixing up tonkotsu and tonkatsu, hotate and hotaru, or anko and unko.
 (That last mix-up is a story for another place and time.)

-Whatever ingredient you’re looking for—aside from fireflies—you can find it all at Bokksu Market.
+Whatever ingredient you’re looking for—aside from fireflies—you can find it all at Bokksu Boutique.
 And if you want to try a wide selection of Japanese snacks, sweets, and teas, consider signing up for Bokksu’s monthly subscription.
 Each month you’ll receive a collection of curated Japanese snacks so you can explore new treasures or be reunited with old favorites.

 By Megan Taylor Stephens